vippsas/access-token-api/vipps-accesstoken-api.md

 ```

 The `Ocp-Apim-Subscription-Key` is a required header, and it is the same subscription key as for the product itself.

+The explicit `jwt` allows us to, at some point, offer different types of access tokens.

 ### Resource